varioustoxins/recipes/guacamole.md

 * limes
 * sea salt
 ## Instructions
-* put one avocado into a bowl.
+1. put one avocado into a bowl.
+1. peel the avocados